-Date Received (M/Y) From Title Description Referred to (use committee full name) 1 06/2020 Senate Chair Weston Policy on hateful rhetoric the use of shared SDSU digital resources.
-Freedom of Expression Committee, Academic Policy & Planning 2 07/2020 Senate Chair Weston 3.2 Policy on Professional Growth regarding RTP (journal metrics versus journal impact factor) Research and examine RTP policy regarding journal metrics versus journal impact factors) Faculty Affairs 3 09/2020 Officers Professors of Practice Professors of Practice will be instituted in HHS.
+Date Received (M/Y) From Title Description Referred to (use committee full name) 1 06/2020 Policy on hateful rhetoric the use of shared SDSU digital resources.
+In Policy File sections relevant to Freedom of Expression there is great consideration given to delineating the time, place, and manner of campus speech, with care to ensure that free speech does not inappropriately disrupt the ability of students to study and faculty to conduct their teaching and research.
+However, this language has not been updated since the advent of the digital and online, which has provided an unprecedented level of communicative access for colleagues that students, faculty, and staff cannot "opt-out of".
+Specifically, sharing hateful rhetoric that opposes campus values of diversity and inclusion.
+Freedom of Expression Committee, Academic Policy & Planning 07/2020 Senate Chair Weston 3.2 Policy on Professional Growth regarding RTP (journal metrics versus journal impact factor) Research and examine RTP policy regarding journal metrics versus journal impact factors) Faculty Affairs 3 09/2020 Officers Professors of Practice Provost Ochoa announced in the 9/1/20 Senate meeting that Professors of Practice will be instituted in HHS.
 Policy and diversity implications from the senate perspective are needed.
-Faculty Affairs 4 07/2020 Wil Weston Faculty Rights, Workloads, and Well- Being During Coronavirus Senate Officers request that Faculty Affairs research previous Senate responses to budget cuts and strategies used to support the best interest of Faculty Affairs & Library Senate Committee on exploring and improving access to library resources while researching remotely (ILL, Access to online 5 11/2020 Narelle MacKenzie Academic Dishonesty During COVID- 19 Online Teaching what exactly happens to students.
+Faculty Affairs 4 07/2020 Faculty Rights, Workloads, and Well-Being During Coronavirus Because of the impacts of the pandemic on the SDSU budget, Senate Officers request that Faculty Affairs research previous Senate responses to Faculty Affairs & Library Senate Committee on exploring and improving access to library resources while researching remotely (ILL, Access to online 5 11/2020 Academic Dishonesty During COVID- 19 Online Teaching Faculty seek to better understand the judicial process for students committing Academic Dishonesty.
+Confusion about what exactly happens to students.
 CSRR website contains information about the process but it is still unclear.
-Reports of CSRR Center for Student Rights & Responsibilities and James Frazee, Chief Academic Technology Officer 6 12/2020 Update Environmental & Safety Committee Charter Environmental & Safety Committee 7 02/2021 Senate Officers Computer Use and Related Policy Clarifications and Updates Review policies for congruences and inclusivity Instruction and Information Technology Committee (IITC) 8 02/2021 Senate Officers Senate Excellence in Teaching Award Review Excellence in Teaching Award and make recommendations regarding inclusivity, including policy changes.
-Faculty Honors & Awards Committee 9 03/2021 Senate Officers Lectures and Staff Periodic Reviews Statement re COVID's Impacts on the work and lives Add a statement to Periodic Reviews and other evals during COVID's Impacts on the work and lives of lectures, staff.
-Faculty Affairs Staff Affairs 10 03/2021 Senate Officers from Farid Abdel- Nour <abdelnou @sdsu.e du></abdelnou Policy Reviews for Programs Offered through Global and Main Campuses Academic Policy & Planning
+Reports of more students dealing with Academic Dishonesty.
+CSRR Center for Student Rights & Responsibilities and James Frazee, Chief Academic Technology Officer 6 12/2020 nt & Safety Update Environmental & Safety Committee Charter Update Environmental & Safety committee charter.
+Address issues: type of lighting that we are using on campus (is it the most efficient?); is there enough lighting on campus for safety (there is not).
+This would require a Photometric Study (footcandles in traffic areas).
+Lab.
+Update/Safety Environmental & Safety Committee 7 02/2021 Senate Officers Computer Use and Related Policy Clarifications and Updates Review policies for congruences and inclusivity Instruction and Information Technology Committee (IITC) 8 02/2021 Senate Officers Senate Excellence in Teaching Award Review Excellence in Teaching Award and make recommendations regarding inclusivity, including policy changes.
+Faculty Honors & Awards Committee 9 03/2021 Periodic Reviews Statement re COVID's Impacts on the work and lives Add a statement to Periodic Reviews and other evals during COVID's Impacts on the work and lives of lectures, staff.
+Faculty Affairs Staff Affairs 10 03/2021 Officers from Farid Programs Offered Policy Reviews for Conflict of Interest, AT as Compensation for GC Work, Privileging Accredited Programs in Resource Allocations. (formerly 2/21/21 Amendment to Item # 20/21_22 Graduate Council New Program Approvals for Global Campus) Academic Policy & Planning 4 du>